ethical-haquer/Galaxy-Flasher/README.md

 - [ ] Dumping a device's partition table into a PIT file
 - [ ] Printing a description of any PIT file

+## Planned improvements
++ Different themes: dark, light, etc. (With the current look as a "Windows" one)

 ## Install Instructions
 First, Thor has to be installed (If it isn't already).
 Here is how:
 + Install the .NET 7 Runtime (**NOTICE:** This _is_ proprietary, but Thor depends on it).
 Instructions to do so can be found [here](https://learn.microsoft.com/en-us/dotnet/core/install/) (under the "Linux" section).